naftiko/applications/README.md

 Across these five specifications I have begun to aggregate the operational and specification specific properties to better understand the common and overlapping aspects of what these specifications do and how they are managed.

 ### Specification Priorities
-These are priorities aggregated across the specifications
-- identifying the important parts they share within the specifications themselves.
+These are priorities aggregated across the specifications, identifying the important parts they share within the specifications themselves.

 - Annotations